mosra/magnum-website/content/blog/backstage/cpp11-features-in-magnum-simplifying-daily-workflow.rst

 :cpp:`this` can be employed to improve performance in some corner cases), but I will mention it here, as it allows for some neat tricks.
-Except for helping you type less (as shown above), this feature allows you to do instantiation and configuration in single expression, going nicely along *"everyting is an expression"* approach:
+Except for helping you type less (as shown above), this feature allows you to do instantiation and configuration in single expression, going nicely along the *"everything is an expression"* approach:

 .. code:: c++